Problem Solving 101

 How I define the problem

-“The role your a currently in is not working for you”
+“The role you are currently in is not working for you”

 Notice that I took all of the extra stuff out of it and just took it down to what the problem actually is.
 I did not say “You need to quit your job” for two reasons.
 First, that is a solution and not the definition of the problem and second, that might not be the case.
 I won’t know what the best solution is until I get a little bit more information.
 Here is another one.